 Budget - Project Cost: £70,000Loading graph....

 Our international headquarters is in Oxfordshire, UK, and our partner organisations are based in Medan with field sites throughout North Sumatra and Aceh provinces in Sumatra, Indonesia

 Our projects and campaigns benefit Sumatran orangutans, forests and biodiversity, as well as local communities who live next to these fragile habitats.
 More than 50,000 people have participated in, and benefited from, the projects we support in Sumatra, including farmers & agricultural communities, eco-tourism guides, school children, university students, government officials, Islamic leaders, and communities living next to the Leuser Ecosystem.

-Our close collaboration with our partner organisation and their team of dedicated Indonesian conservationists enables us to leverage real impact on the ground.
+Our close collaboration with partner organisations and their teams of dedicated Indonesian conservationists enables us to leverage real impact on the ground.
 Together, we create projects that empower local people to take an active role in the conservation of their own natural resources.
-This partnership also means that our campaigns can respond quickly to needs and opportunities, and our international networks provide a platform to share the successes and challenges of conservation in Sumatra.
+This partnership also means that we can respond quickly to needs and opportunities, and our international networks provide a platform to share the successes and challenges of conservation in Sumatra.

 Read more about the Charity running this project.